StAResComp/rescomp-network-launch/README.md

 Find out more about the Network via the [Library](http://www.st-andrews.ac.uk/libraryblog/2016/02/do-you-write-software-for-research/) [blog](http://www.st-andrews.ac.uk/libraryblog/2016/03/research-computing-network-update/).
 You can also join the [mailing list](https://pat.st-andrews.ac.uk/mail/info/rescomp-network).

+What do you want to see at the event?
+Submit pull requests, open issues, chat on gitter (https://gitter.im/StAResComp/rescomp-network-launch), email the list or pgm5.

 ## Proposed Outline Programme

 - Intro